abs51295/ossprojects-wiki/Peace-Corps-Safety-App.md

 Begin an iOS app for PCSA.

 ### Web
 Create a web application that reflects the mobile applications.
+[Prototype available here.](https://github.com/peacecorps/PCSA-web/issues/1)

 ### Your Idea Here